h4ck3rm1k3/db-docs/index.md

 })
 ```

-the provided conditions will be grouped under an AND conjunction.
+provided conditions will be grouped under an *AND* conjunction.

-If you want to use an OR instead, the `db.Or{}` type is also available:
+If you want to use an *OR* disjunction instead, the `db.Or{}` type is also
+available.
+The following code:

 ```go
 res = col.Find(db.Or{